What is the Average Sous Chef Salary?

 It might seem taboo to ask other sous chefs what they are paid, but discussions about salary are a great way to determine how much you should be paid.
 Compare your skills and qualifications to those of your peers and set your expectations and start negotiations in that range (considering your location and the type of restaurant).

-How to Write a Line Cook Job Description: Tips and Examples
+How to Write a Line Cook Job Description (Duties, Responsibilities)

 To make it easier to create a line cook job description, here’s a sample you can use.